Feilner/homebridge-plc/README.md

 Homebridge plugin for Siemens Step7 and compatible PLCs

 > [!CAUTION]
-> Currently not compatible with node.js 22
+> Currently not compatible with Node.js 22.12.0
 >
-> The underlaying node-snap7 lib does not compile against node.js 22
+> The underlaying node-snap7 lib does not compile against Node.js 22.12.0 that comes with homebridge apt pkg version 1.4.0 and and is used in Homebridge docker image from 2024-12-12
 >
 > When using the Homebridge docker image:
 >   - Use version [2024-12-11](https://hub.docker.com/layers/homebridge/homebridge/2024-12-11/images/sha256-e14ddee0d03b6529ab14a2b507df35c45bd331a778970e2f3bf80eff4b966d31)